markjprice/cs11dotnet7/docs/errata/errata.md

 > Thanks to [Nick Bettes](https://github.com/bettesn) and [Zhang Cheng](https://github.com/Matrix-Zhang) for raising this issue on [16 February 2023](https://github.com/markjprice/cs11dotnet7/issues/29), and a special thanks to [Huynh Loc Le](https://github.com/huynhloc-1110), who identified that the issue was caused by a Microsoft bug.

 In Step 1, you add package references to enable an `appsettings.json` file to configure a trace switch.
-If you reference `Microsoft.Extensions.Configuration.Binder` package version `7.0.3`, it has a bug that causes an exception to be thrown, as shown in the following output:
+If you reference `Microsoft.Extensions.Configuration.Binder` package versions `7.0.3` or `7.0.4`, they have a bug that causes an exception to be thrown, as shown in the following output:
 ```
 Reading from appsettings.json in C:\cs11dotnet7\Chapter04\Instrumenting\bin\Debug\net7.0
 Unhandled exception.
 System.Reflection.TargetInvocationException: Exception has been thrown by the target of an invocation.